-Madam Temporary Speaker, the understanding of the bicameral system has also been brought out.
+Madam Temporary Speaker, the understanding of the bi-cameral system has also been brought out.
 They need to be trained and also go out to other counties.
+The

-The Committee on Education, Information and Technology has just come back from Rwanda, which is one of the countries that have successful bicameral systems where both Houses are able to interact and discuss how Bills move from one House to another with a lot of cordiality.
+Committee on Education, Information and Technology has just come back from Rwanda which is one of the counties that has success bi-cameral systems where both Houses are able to interact and discuss how Bills move from one House to another with a lot of cordiality.
 Those are places that we should take members of the county assembly.
 Sometimes I think Kenya has come from a background which is a little bit rife in terms of violence and we think about violence and fighting as a way to get out of so many problems and this cannot get us anywhere.

-Therefore, people need to be educated about the bicameral system in order to understand what it is all about, and also understand the mandate of the different players.
+Therefore, people need to be educated about the bi-cameral system in order to understand what it is all about and know the mandates for the different players.
 They also need to understand the different organs and their respective roles.
 We should also come up with minimum standards of how people can be protected.
 We can actually enhance security in the process and make things possible.

-Madam Temporary Speaker, let me again commend the two committees that came up with these key recommendations.
+Madam Temporary Speaker, let me again commend the two Committees that came up with recommendations which are key.
 The issue of assets and liabilities again came up.
-We need to ensure that the distribution of assets within the country is not biased in such a way that the assets end up with the national Government leaving the counties with nothing.
+We need to ensure that assets within the county are not biased and distributed in such a way that they end up with the national Government leaving the counties with nothing.
 In fact, an audit of assets and liabilities is long overdue in all the counties so that what accrues to the national Government should be taken there and what accrues to the county government is also taken there.

-In the same vein, the issue of employment and deployment of staff from the national Government to the county governments should be done in manner that ensures that it is not only the best people who are retained by the national Government but expertise should actually be devolved downwards.
+In the same vein, the issue of employment and deployment of staff from the national Government to the county governments should be done in manner that ensures that it is not only the best people kept at the national Government but expertise should actually devolved downwards.
 This should be done in a calculated way to ensure that all counties end up with appropriate personnel who can spur those counties to the next level of development.
 Even when deployment is done, there should be an audit of skills so that the exercise is done in a very fair way.

 Madam Temporary Speaker, the counties also need to consider the public-private partnership models so that they can utilise them and come up with models for raising revenue in those counties.
 They should come up with county integrated development plans which will work in those specific counties.
 They should look at what is envisaged in Vision 2030 in those particular counties comparing with what the National Treasury has allocated as important.
 More importantly, they should come up with a way to gauge whether what they have advocated for and the milestones they have set for those counties have been achieved.
-That is one of the areas where we would want the County Development Board that we are proposing as Senate to play a role in trying to ensure that development has taken place.
+That is one of the things where we would want the County Development Board that we are proposing as Senate to play a role in trying to ensure that development has taken place.
 We should ensure that implementation has been done appropriately to spur development for those particular counties.

 Regarding the issue of legislative training and capacity building, there is a proposal to have an institute like the Kenya School of Government to be devolved to the counties.
-This is a credible proposal because the needs of the county will be addressed.
+This is a credible proposal because the needs of the county will be satisfied and addressed.